cml87/Spring_SpEL/README.md

 With SpEL we evaluate string expression at run time.
 The result of the evaluation can be used to dynamically inject beans,  or values into beans.

 ## SpEL syntax
 SpEL expressions are always strings enclosed in double quotes.
-If we are accessing variables in the expression, we use a hash symbol (#) before the variable name, like `"#variableName"`.
+If we are accessing variables in the expression, or evaluating Java expressions, we use a hash symbol (#) before the variable name, like `"#variableName"`.
 Furthermore, if we use SpEL expression in metadata, like annotations and xml, we must enclose the whole expression in curly braces, like `"#{expression}"`.
 Strings inside a SpEL expression must be enclosed with single quotes `'...'`.
 The block represented by `#{}` is called an <u>evaluation block</u>.
 If we are instead loading a property, the evaluation block is marked by `${}`.

 We can pass almost any Java code into a SpEL expression, with some specificities though, such as the boolean operators & and |, which are specified with the strings 'and' and 'or', respectively.